Table of Contents

 Trading without rules can be likened to a pilot flying blindly or driving with poor visibility.
 It won’t take long before you run into a brick wall.

-As a beginner or first-timer in the financial markets, one of the reasons why you could be losing so much money is probably because you don’t have a strategy or day trading rule.
+As a beginner or first-timer in the financial markets, one of the reasons why you could be losing so much money is probably because you don’t have a strategy or any day trading rules to hold you from taking the wrong position.
 Most old-timers or experienced traders learned the importance of day trading rules the hard way and it’s a lesson they won’t forget in a hurry.

 In trading, there is no such thing as an airtight strategy.
 If you are looking for the best day trading rules to get started on your trading journey, you may never get your trading career off the ground.

-Instead of constantly chasing after the best day trading rules, you can get started with basic trading rules (from experienced traders) and improve on them as you become more experienced.
+Instead of learning the hard way and losing tons of money, you can get started with these basic rules (from experienced traders) and improve on them as you become more experienced.

-The idea of having a day trading rule is to prevent you from making rash decisions and not get emotionally driven while trading.
-One of the popular day trading rules is taking notes of your trades.
+The idea of having a set of rules is to prevent you from making rash decisions and not getting emotionally driven while trading.

+Yes, I said it, don’t take the trade!
 Learning when not to trade is as essential as learning when to day trade.
-This because if you know what situations to avoid, you can simply focus on what works for you.
+This is because if you know what situations to avoid, you can simply focus on what works for you.
 Giving you a real fighting chance to grow and learn as a true trader.

 Sometimes is as simple as sitting at your desk and waiting for the setups to come.
 By doing this, you will be investing in the high probability trades which will put you in an environment that is ready for success.
 This is why learning when not to trade is essential for all traders in general.

-As day traders we seem to think that we have trade every single day that the market is open.
+As day traders we seem to think that we have to trade every single day that the market is open.
 However, this is far from the truth, especially after one has gained experience in trading.
-And has set certain rules set in place for themselves.
+And have set certain rules set in place for themselves.

-1. Always be mindful of the three Es: Entry, exit and escape
+Remember the three Es: Entry, exit, and escape

 Before taking any trade, you must plan your entry and exit.
 And of course, your escape if things go south (worst-case scenarios).
 It’s no longer news that the market can swing in any direction at any time.

-As such, your plan should be following the trend and making the most out of it.
+As such, your plan should be to follow the trend and make the most out of it.
 While you are following the trend, you should know when to enter a trade and know when to exit.
 That way you will be able to lock in profits and protect your account from the potential dangers of sticking around for too long.

 Also, this period is not ideal for finding reversals.
 It’s always best to wait for the market to settle and have a bearing before looking out for possible opportunities.

-From experience, a good number of pro-day traders stay away from the market at this time (market open).
+From experience, a great number of pros stay away from the market at this time (market open).

 As you may already know, you can execute trades at either market order or set a limit order.
 A market order tells your broker to buy/sell a financial instrument or asset at the best available price.